evaera/Cmdr/docs/90-advanced/04-customtypes.md

 ## The Type Execution Pipeline

-When a user runs a command, their argument inputs run sequentially through a distinct execution pipeline.
+When a user executes a command, their argument inputs run sequentially through a distinct execution pipeline.
 If any step fails or yields an error, the pipeline halts immediately.

 1. **`Transform()`**
    - **Input:** Raw user string, calling `Player`.